Young Engineer and Scientist (YES) Academy

 Established in Fall 2014, the UC Merced YES Academy is an outreach initiative between the UC Merced Fresno Center and the STEM Center.
 The goal of the YES Academy is to endorse STEM education by connecting UC Merced with local schools.
 Via demonstrations, lessons and hands-on activities, UC Merced undergraduate students and staff provide academic enrichment and STEM learning opportunities for K-8 students in the San Joaquin Valley.
 Educational activities are available to all students regardless of socioeconomic status and academic background.
 Recognizing the need for more females and underrepresented groups in STEM programs and careers, an emphasis is be made to reach out to these students.

 The YES team receives a warm welcome in each school and children enjoy working side-by-side with UC Merced students.
 Survey results and the invitations our undergraduates receive to visit again, clearly demonstrate the success of each event.
-Activities are scheduled by appointment.
+A sample highlights from one survey of 70 third-grade students from Walnut Grove K-8 school:

 Petia Gueorguieva, PhD, STEM Resource Center, UC Merced, email@example.com